 We already know about their specs and details but when is Royal Enfield planning to launch them in India and other markets?

 Interceptor 650 Launch

-According to their original plan, initially they will serve the European market and once they start building as many bikes as they need to serve the domestic market they will launch them in India.
-They had targeted April 2018 for India but it appears that this launch deadline will slip.
-Launch of both these twins is expected to be delayed by a few months and they may come by mid of this year.
+According to their original plan, initially they were to serve the European market and once they start building as many bikes as they need for the domestic market they will launch them in India.
+They had targeted April 2018 for India but this launch deadline has slipped.

 RE – take your time, don’t hurry up on the products – we just do not want a Himalayan-like quality debacle!

 Meanwhile, the motorcycles continue testing and have been spotted multiple times on various locations.
 Here is a latest spotting by Himanshu Reddy, an Indian Autos Blog reader from Bangalore.